Bürgenstock: Geology

-Geologically, the Bürgenstock belongs to the foothills of the Pilatus and the Helvetic border chain.
+Bürgenstock belongs to the foothills of the Pilatus and the Helvetic border chain.
 The rocks are from the Cretaceous and Tertiary.
 Below the Hammetschwand, the following layers can be distinguished on the north side: siliceous limestone, Drusberg layers (forming a forest belt), bright Schrattenkalk limestone with orbitolina layers overlaid by Seewerkalk limestone.

 Above this, there is a transgression of Assilina Greensand and Nummulitic limestone of Lutetian age, which is found mainly on the southern downward slope with its gentler incline.

 During the last ice age, the Bürgenstock was completely covered by an ice stream flowing from the Gotthard into the foothills of the Alps.
 Abrasion marks left by the ice on the limestone are found including in the highest altitudes.
 Large granite boulders which were transported by the ice from the Gotthard, are distributed over the whole mountain, as for example an 18 m3 large, round specimen on a steep slope on the Allwägli land reserve, which in 1949 was placed under protection.
 After the regression of the ice, the Bürgenstock was at first an island in Lake Lucerne.
 In the course of a few thousand years, however, the Engelberger Aa River filled up the area between the Engelberger valley entrance and the Bürgenstock with sediments, creating today's flat valley between the townships Ennetbürgen, Buochs, Stans and Stansstad.

 Tourism

-Home to a number of luxury hotels and a conference centre, the Bürgenstock has been a popular holiday and conference destination since 1872.
-Also located on the Bürgenstock is Europe's tallest outdoor lift: the Hammetschwand Lift connects the beautiful scenic cliff path with the Hammetschwand vantage point, from where extensive views of Lake Lucerne and the surrounding mountains are to be had.